-- a) Teams shall consist of two (2) students from the same law school who meet all individual eligibility requirements in Section 4.
+a) Teams shall consist of two (2) students from the same law school who meet all individual eligibility requirements in Section 4.
 If a team cannot be assembled from the same school, the applicants must submit a letter requesting an exception to Rule 5.2 with their registration packet.
 This letter will be reviewed by the Rules Committee for approval.
+It shall include:

-It shall include a(n): - 1.
-Explanation of why the exception is necessary; and - 2.
-Description of efforts to produce a team from the same school and why those efforts failed. - b) In the event the Rules Committee does not grant an exception, all registration materials will be returned via postal service.
-If an exception is granted, the team will be notified via email.
+1) an explanation of why the exception is necessary; and

+2) a description of efforts to produce a team from the same school and why those efforts failed.